Cindy Brooks Dollar

 Research

-Dr. Dollar’s research investigates links between inequalities, harm, and control.
-Her research generally investigates patterns of harm, including substance use and violence.
+Dr. Dollar’s specialization is criminological theory, and she holds expertise in other matters related to crime, deviance, & social control.
+Dr. Dollar’s research investigates patterns of harm and control, often measured through acts of violence or substance use, and healing.
 Her first full-length manuscript, “I Never Wanted To Be A Stereotype”, was released in 2021 and was nominated for two national academic book awards.
-Her second full-length manuscript, “It’s Hard to Explain, but…: What Psychedelic Use Can Teach Us About the Social and the Spiritual”, was released in 2026.
+Her second full-length manuscript, “It’s Hard to Explain, but…: What Psychedelic Use Can Teach Us About the Social and the Spiritual”, was published in 2026.
+Her third book, titled “Navigating Stigma: Stories of Being an Offender, Victim, and Survivor” is a co-edited collection scheduled for release in 2027 with Bristol University Press.

 Dr. Dollar’s research has also been published in numerous peer-reviewed journals, including but not limited to Critical Criminology, Humanity & Society, Journal of Quantitative Criminology, Journal of Qualitative Criminal Justice & Criminology, Social Currents, The Sociological Quarterly, International Journal of Law & Psychiatry, Deviant Behavior, Contemporary Drug Problems, Journal of Drug Issues, Sociological Inquiry, Sociological Spectrum, and Criminal Justice Policy Review.